Last updated on March 30th, 2021 at 06:42 am

 MM 105.6 — Railroad depot and Key Largo town center from 1910 to 1940.
 The depot was in the highway median.
 The community was bayside.

-Caribbean Club in Key Largo.
-(MM 104 Bayside) Its exterior was used in the classic Humphrey Bogart film “Key Largo,” which inspired the community to change its name.
+A Keys Classic Caribbean Club in Key Largo.
+(MM 104 Bayside) Its exterior was used in the Humphrey Bogart classic “Key Largo,” which inspired the community to change its name.
 This dive bar is plastered with movie memorabilia.
 Tripadvisor reviews.

 Read more about tracking Humphrey Bogart in Key Largo.